oneone666/oneone666.github.io/reference/southbound-api.md

 # Southbound API

-Our Southbound API allows you to automate the purchase of in-game items as equavalent to the UI at [https://games.oneone.com](https://games.oneone.com).
+Our Southbound API allows you to automate the purchase of in-game items.

 ::: tip
 All Southbound API endpoints require authentication.
 Refer to the [Authentication](/guide/authentication.md) guide for details.